-How They Help
+How Geriatric Care Managers Help

-Geriatric care managers are best at helping organize care needs when there's a change in situation, such as when your loved one moves or has a health crisis.
-They can also manage complicated ongoing care, as when a number of doctors and therapists are involved.
+Geriatric care managers can organize care needs when there's a change in situation, such as when your elderly loved one moves or has a health crisis.
+They can also manage complicated ongoing care, especially when multiple doctors and therapists are involved.

 How Much Geriatric Care Managers Cost